apache/sling-org-apache-sling-feature-analyser/readme.md

 * `feature-id`: Checks if the used feature id matches one of the given Maven coordinates.

-Additional analysers in relation to Feature Model API Regions can be found here: https://github.com/apache/sling-org-apache-sling-feature-extension-apiregions
+Additional analysers in relation to Feature Model API Regions can be found here: [org-apache-sling-feature-extension-apiregions](https://github.com/apache/sling-org-apache-sling-feature-extension-apiregions)

-For further documentation see: https://github.com/apache/sling-org-apache-sling-feature/blob/master/readme.md
+For further documentation see: [Feature Model](https://github.com/apache/sling-org-apache-sling-feature/blob/master/readme.md)

 ## `compare-features`